ameshkov/safari-blocker/DEVELOPMENT.md

 ### `web-extension` and `web-extension-ios`

 Located in `/web-extension` and `web-extension-ios`.
-These are similar apps with the only difference is that `web-extension` is for macOS and `web-extension-ios` is for iOS.
+These are similar apps with the only difference being that `web-extension` is for macOS and `web-extension-ios` is for iOS.

 The app is a Safari Web Extension which consists of several parts.

 - `SafariWebExtensionHandler.swift` - implements `NSExtensionRequestHandling`
   and processes requests from the extension's background page.
-It delegates all the work to `content-blocker-service` (see `WebExtensionRequestHandler.swift`).
+It delegates all that to `content-blocker-service` (see `WebExtensionRequestHandler.swift`).
 - `Resources` contains the code of the actual browser extension.
 However, the code in this folder is generated and the actual source code is located in the `/extensions/webext` folder.
 Refer to `/extensions/webext/README.md` for